Do you feel guilty when you take time to rest? If so, you’re not alone.

 Many of the reasons we struggle with sleep and rest may actually be rooted in cultural beliefs.

 “Hustle culture” is a lifestyle that teaches people to glorify constant work and long hours.
 It puts work-life harmony on the back burner.

 Although it’s certainly possible to work long hours and produce great work without sacrificing sleep or rest, some of these cultural factors make people feel that sacrificing their work-life balance means they’re doing something right.

 It can be hard to break out of a hustle culture when you’re in an environment with others who embody this toxic mentality.

-While work-life balance may look different for everyone, we all share a need for seven to eight hours of quality sleep each night.
+While work-life harmony may look different for everyone, we all share a need for seven to eight hours of quality sleep each night.

 In today’s culture, many people associate sleep and rest with low productivity.
 That belief may sound something like:

-I’m going to catch a few Zzs → If you snooze, you lose.
+I’m going to catch a few Zzzs → If you snooze, you lose!